Gadget Guides

 Why Nigerian campus life demands specific tech accessories

 The Nigerian campus environment creates tech needs that most buying guides written for Western students completely miss.
-Irregular power supply is the dominant reality — many campuses in Nigeria experience 6 to 18 hours of power cuts daily.
+Irregular power supply is a common reality, though the severity varies by school, hostel, and city.
 Heavy WhatsApp and social media usage drains phone batteries faster than students expect.
 Limited access to authorised service centres makes durability and repairability as important as features.

 The right accessories do not just add convenience - they protect expensive devices, extend their useful life, and eliminate the daily frustrations that affect study performance.
 A student whose phone dies at 2pm has no GPS, no lecture recordings, and no access to course materials saved online.
 A student with a 20,000mAh power bank does not have this problem.